esqu1/ProjectAPCS/README.md

 - U-Turn attempted to implement.
 - The cube is now made to draw initially only once.

+2015-01-08
+- Fixed issue of cube not being centered on axes.
+(U-turn still not working properly.
+Still some bugs in cube rotations.)

 OUR PLAN

 We plan to make a virtual Rubik's Cube controlled by the keyboard.